Azorean Stories

 About the Founder

 Hi, my name is Tasmin Hansmann.
-I am a writer and empath who wants to make the world a little bit better.
+I am an author and nature lover, who wants to make the world a little bit better.
 And what better way to do that than by collecting stories from my favorite place on earth?

 I have my roots in Germany but live on Pico Island.
-While I work as a freelance writer and author, I have a degree in cultural anthropology and something that is easiest summarized as “diverse history and archeology”.
+While I work as a freelance creative and writer, I have a degree in cultural anthropology and something that is easiest summarized as “diverse history and archeology”.

 Experiencing island life on the Azores truly showed me the impact one single person can have, since the unique circumstances highlight each individual that contributes to society and culture.
-As someone who slowly grows to be a part of this community while always remaining a guest in their home, I wanted to give back by documenting peoples stories.
+As someone who slowly grows to be a part of this community while always remaining a guest in their home, I wanted to give back by documenting people’s stories and sharing my own.

 Thank you for reading and for your interest in one of the most magical places on earth.